 Dr. Jonathan M. Schott, a professor in clinical neurology and a consultant neurologist, is the senior’s study author.
-The team published their findings in The Lancet Neurology.
+The team published their findings in

 Dr. Schott and his colleagues used data from 502 individuals from the Insight 46 dataset, a neuroscience study that is part of the U.K.’s Medical Research Council National Survey of Health and Development, a large birth cohort study of people born in the U.K. in 1946.

 The team had blood pressure measurements from all participants when they were 36, 43, 53, 60–64, and 69 years old.
 None of the volunteers had dementia when they had their brains scanned using PET-MRI imaging around 70 years of age.

 The results showed that between ages 36 and 43, as well as from 43 to 53, there was an association between greater than normal increases in blood pressure and a smaller brain volume later in life.

 In those with higher blood pressure changes between ages 36 and 43, there was also evidence of a smaller volume of the hippocampus at age 70.